budde25/switcheroo/README.md

 * CLI interface
 * GUI interface
-* Works on MacOS and Linux (Windows support is WIP)
+* Works on MacOS, Linux, and Windows
+* A favorites tab for saving payloads

 </br>
 <p align="center">